 Ready to learn more about what a prosthodontist can do for you?
 Call Austin Prosthodontics to see if our mission aligns with yours!

-Dental implants are an investment in your future—a literal financial investment in your future happiness.
+Getting Dental implants from our Austin Dental Office is an investment in your future—a literal financial investment in your future happiness.
 It’s normal to be concerned about the security of your investment.
 Dental implants have a very high success rate and can, with proper care, last up to twenty years.

 For most people, dental implants are a very successful treatment, and the efficacy of the procedure has been proven time and time again.
 However, there are some cases where it doesn’t work out as planned.